d4chinchilla/docs/hardware/log.md

 The basic amp has been built on a breadboard but is lacking in gain and is suffering from MASSIVE 50Hz interference
 Suspected the noise if from equipment, should try in lab soon

+It may or may not be what I would describe as a grounding issue...